amhelderman/helderman-alex-webdev/README.md

 # What is this Repository?

-This repository is hosted on a heroku site.
-Its purpose is to implement web development exercises for my web development course.
+This repository contains source for a website made for a grad course.
+Its purpose is to implement web development exercises.

 # How can I access the website?